FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 Fankly, there is *a lot* of potential improvements for this log monitoring solution.

 Here are *some* of the major improvements which should be applied on interation:
-- **Encryption**: Log lines sent from [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) to [server.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/server.py) should be encrypted as they send out and received in order to proctect against [Network Sniffing](https://attack.mitre.org/techniques/T1040/).
+- **Encryption**: Log lines sent from [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) to [server.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/server.py) should be encrypted as they send out and received in order to proctect against [Network Sniffing](https://attack.mitre.org/techniques/T1040/)(MITRE, n.d.-a).
-- **Sanitization**: Log lines received by the log monitor server should sanitized in order to protect against [Exploitation of Remote Services](https://attack.mitre.org/techniques/T1210/).
+- **Sanitization**: Log lines received by the log monitor server should sanitized in order to protect against [Exploitation of Remote Services](https://attack.mitre.org/techniques/T1210/)(MITRE, n.d.-b).
-- **Code structure**: The [triage.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/triage.py) file should be improved by addoptiong the [strategy design pattern](https://refactoring.guru/design-patterns/strategy).
+- **Code structure**: The [triage.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/triage.py) file should be improved by addoptiong the [strategy design pattern](https://refactoring.guru/design-patterns/strategy)(Refactoring Guru, n.d.).
 As more Rules/Algortihms (filters) are developed for triage, these encpasulated filters are then applied appropriately to logs, as opposed to the current script, where developed filters are added to a growing chain of conditions that a log passes through.
 - **Code permissions**: On the client side, in both [fetch_access_logs.sh](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/) and [fetch_error_logs.sh](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/fetch_error_logs.sh), the script interacts directly with log files found in /var/log/apache2/.
 The scripts start in the root user's cron job, as sudo priviledges are required to access the directory.
-Scripts with such access run a security risk and should instead be run with the principle of [least privilege](https://csrc.nist.gov/glossary/term/least_privilege).
+Scripts with such access run a security risk and should instead be run with the principle of [least privilege](https://csrc.nist.gov/glossary/term/least_privilege)(NIST, n.d.).
 - **Improved monitorig**: The log monitor should further have scripts which monitor for diffrent log baselines and corelations of log events.
 More rules and/or algorithms should be developed and implemented to better analyze/correlate logs, in order to categorize/report their security standing accurately.
 - **Improved log storage**: The storage method should employ a more robust solution such as a database.
 This will enable using queries to monitor log activity, and unlock a lot of potential for analysis.
 - **Support of Windows**: This project does **not** provide a log monitoring solution for the Windows operating system and new code will required to do so.